adilnawaz54/scrum/sprint-1/Application Template/scrum-70.md

 ---

 ## Introduction
-Explain the purpose of this application.
-Why there was a need for this application and what problems does it solve.
+This template provides a ready-to-use foundation for building scalable and maintainable applications.
+It helps standardize project setup, speed up development, and ensure clean architecture.

 ## Pre-requisites
-Before diving into application deployment, let’s ensure the following Hardware, Software and Security requirements are met.
+Before diving into application deployment, let’s ensure your system meets basic hardware requirements and has necessary tools like Git, Docker, and language runtimes installed.

 ## System Requirements